Robotics-Project-Team-1/Robotics-Project-Team-1/CONTRIBUTING.md

 ## Reporting Bugs

-If you encounter any bugs or issues while using CSC4360 Project2, please report them by [creating an issue](https://github.com/CSC4360Project2/project2/issues) on GitHub.
+If you encounter any bugs or issues while using Project Team 1 Project, please report them by [creating an issue](https://github.com/Robotics-Project-Team-1/Robotics-Project-Team-1/issues) on GitHub.
 Make sure to include as much detail as possible, including steps to reproduce the issue.

 ## Contact